ABarancewicz/Introduction_to_ML/E3-basic_ml/readme.md

 To set it out clearly, we need to:
 1. Retrieve sequences corresponding to proteins in our dataset
 2. Vectorise these sequences
+3. Split our data into testing and training subsets
-3. Reduce dimensionality
+4. Reduce dimensionality
-4. Train a model
+5. Train a model
-5. Test our model
+6. Test our model

 The way that we will do all this is:
 1. Retrieve relevant protein sequences from UniProt
 2. One-hot encode protein sequences
+3. Split our data into testing and training subsets
-3. Reduce dimensionality with PCA, TSNE, and TSVD and look for clustering
+4. Reduce dimensionality with PCA, TSNE, and TSVD and look for clustering
-4. Train a knn model with a training subset of our data
+5. Train a knn model with a training subset of our data
-5. Test how well our model works with the testing subset of our data
+6. Test how well our model works with the testing subset of our data

 Just to reemphasise, none of these steps are necessarily the best way of creating an accurate model, although they do demonstrate the general process that is required.